PosterGen: Aesthetic-Aware Multi-Modal Paper-to-Poster Generation via Multi-Agent LLMs: Related Work

 \section{Related Work}

-\paragraph{Poster Generation.} Recent research has explored the automatic generation of artistic and product posters in a broad sense.
+\myparagraph{Poster Generation.} Recent research has explored the automatic generation of artistic and product posters in a broad sense.
 For example, some works utilize modular~\citep{chen2025posta} or unified~\citep{chen2025postercraft} frameworks to achieve a high aesthetic quality in generated posters.
 Other methods focus on precise generation control, such as layout structure control using language models~\citep{seol2024posterllama}, text accuracy~\citep{gao2025postermaker}, or handling multiple user-provided conditions~\citep{zhang2025creatidesign}, all of which excel at creating visually appealing posters for art or marketing purposes.
-However, a scientific poster has a different goal than an artistic poster, as its primary function is to convey complex research ideas and results precisely and clearly within a limited physical space.
-Early works used neural models to generate posters from papers~\citep{qiang2016learning,qiang2019learning,xu2022posterbot}.
-Recently, \citep{yao2025scipg,wang2024scipostlayout,saxena2025postersum} proposed several benchmarks for this task; however, their methods suffer from several limitations, such as severe visual overlap~\citep{yao2025scipg}, and restrictions to layout generation~\citep{wang2024scipostlayout} or text summary~\citep{saxena2025postersum} only.
+While these methods excel at visual appeal, an academic poster differs in its primary goal to convey complex research with precision and clarity in limited space.
+Early works used neural models to generate posters from papers~\citep{qiang2019learning,xu2022posterbot}.
+Recently, \citep{wang2024scipostlayout,saxena2025postersum} proposed benchmarks for this task; however, these methods suffer from several limitations, such as content overflow~\citep{qiang2019learning}, and restrictions to layout generation~\citep{wang2024scipostlayout} or text summary~\citep{saxena2025postersum} only.